Johnny221B/diverse_flow/rebuttal.md

    - there is **no additional pretrained feature predictor** beyond the base FM model;
    - Heun adds only **one extra backbone evaluation per step**, which is already accounted for in the reported NFE.

-   To assess the importance of this predictor and the specific solver choice, we additionally ran a robustness/ablation study in which we:
+   To assess the importance of this predictor and the specific solver choice, we additionally ran a robustness study in which we:
-   - remove the predictor entirely (“w/o Predictor”, i.e., directly using the current feature vector without correction),
+   - remove the predictor entirely (directly using the current feature vector without correction),
    - replace Heun by Euler or Midpoint predictors.

    The results (6 seeds, mean ± 95% CI) are: